 - Targeted therapy

 Local therapy treats a tumor at the site; surgery and radiation therapy are examples of local therapies.
 Systemic therapy are drugs given by mouth or injection to reach cancer cells in the body.

 Chemotherapy, endocrine (hormone) therapy, and targeted therapy are "adjuvant" systemic therapies.
 Adjuvant therapy for breast cancer is given after primary treatment to increase the chance of long-term survival and may include chemotherapy, radiation or hormonal therapy.

 Special treatments for BRCA-gene related (genetic) breast cancers are now approved, too.

 Surgery: Often the First Step

-In addition, for many women, breast reconstruction can occur at the same time as surgery, or later on, depending upon her preference, the type of surgery, and surgeon experience.
+In addition, for many women, breast reconstruction can occur at the same time as surgery, or later on, depending upon the type of surgery, surgeon recommendations, and her preference.

 Radiation Therapy: Often Used in Addition to Surgery